Uniminutoarduino/SBCReview/README.md

 - *Python Scripts*: It contains the designed algorithms to extract the information of the Crossref API in terms of publications per year, top-cited authors, and type of article (journal, conference proceedings, or book chapter).

-- *Studies qualitative Synthesis F*: selected studies (n=16) for stage 2 (qualitative synthesis) in the SLR.
+- *Studies qualitative Synthesis F*: Selected studies (n=16) for stage 2 (qualitative synthesis) in the SLR.
 The document is classified by educational methodologies, research approach, participants, tertiary level, and learning outcomes.

 - *List of studies*: The file contains the attributes (title, author, main topic, tertiary level, DOI, SBC, etc.) of each one of the studies selected for the stages in the review (overall analysis (n=154) and qualitative synthesis (n=16)).